Growing kids often get hungry between meals.

 - 3 ripe bananas, mashed

-- 1/3 cup of coconut oil
+- 1/3 cup (80 ml) of coconut oil

-- 2 cups of rolled oats
+- 2 cups (160 grams) of rolled oats

-- 1/2 cup of mini chocolate chips or dried fruit
+- 1/2 cup (80–90 grams) of mini chocolate chips or dried fruit

-- 1 teaspoon of vanilla
+teaspoon (5 ml) of vanilla

 mixture onto a greased cookie sheet and bake for 15–20 minutes at 350°F

 dried grapes.
-They contain nearly all of the nutrients that are found in fresh grapes, but in a smaller package.
+They have nearly all of the nutrients found in fresh grapes — but

 Raisin snack packs are an easy grab-and-go snack that’s much

 A turkey and avocado roll-up is an easy-to-eat, healthy snack.

 avocado.
 Gently toss the slices in lime juice to prevent browning.
 Wrap one

 potato fries are a nutritious alternative to french fries.